kuperov/tutoring/README.md

 ## Reading

-Reading is the most important academic skill a child can develop, but the school system [teaches reading far too late](https://www.theintrinsicperspective.com/p/literacy-lag-we-start-reading-too) using [ineffective methods](https://features.apmreports.org/sold-a-story/).
+Reading is the most important academic skill a child can develop, but school systems [teach reading far too late](https://www.theintrinsicperspective.com/p/literacy-lag-we-start-reading-too) using [ineffective methods](https://features.apmreports.org/sold-a-story/).
 We taught both of our boys to read before they started school, and our youngest [finished his first chapter book](https://www.amazon.com.au/Faraway-Tree-Adventure-Clauss-Castle/dp/1405280115) at age 3.

+Our strategy was to `bootstrap' decoding skills by learning the alphabet (as sounds, not letter names) and basic digraphs.
+We then moved on to reading as much as we possibly could.
 Some of the tools we used:

   * [Large printable letters](https://github.com/kuperov/worksheets/raw/refs/heads/master/reading/alphabet_dance.pdf) for "alphabet dance" game
   * Blends ["train" cards](https://github.com/kuperov/worksheets/raw/refs/heads/master/reading/train.pdf) and [star search](https://github.com/kuperov/worksheets/raw/refs/heads/master/reading/star_search.pdf) game from [Phonics Pathways](https://www.amazon.com.au/Phonics-Pathways-Reading-Perfect-Spelling/dp/1118022432)
+  * Homemade digraph flashcards

-  * After learning the alphabet and basic letter blends, we borrowed the excellent [SoundWaves decodable readers](https://www.fireflyeducation.com.au/series/soundwaves/reading) from our local library.
-We followed those with [Elephant and Piggie](https://www.amazon.com.au/Elephant-Piggie-Complete-Collection-Willems/dp/136802131X) and [School of Monsters](https://www.amazon.com.au/School-Monsters-Books-Collection-William/dp/0257353003).
+We continued with the [SoundWaves decodable readers](https://www.fireflyeducation.com.au/series/soundwaves/reading), borrowed from our local library, followed by [Elephant and Piggie](https://www.amazon.com.au/Elephant-Piggie-Complete-Collection-Willems/dp/136802131X) and [School of Monsters](https://www.amazon.com.au/School-Monsters-Books-Collection-William/dp/0257353003).

-  * We then switched to much more exciting chapter books.
-These include [The Faraway Tree](https://en.wikipedia.org/wiki/The_Faraway_Tree), [The Kingdom of Wrenly](https://www.simonandschuster.com.au/series/The-Kingdom-of-Wrenly), [Zac Power](https://www.goodreads.com/series/61701-zac-power-classic), [Goosebumps](https://en.wikipedia.org/wiki/Goosebumps), [Treehouse series](https://andygriffiths.com.au/the-treehouse-series/), [Captain Underpants](https://en.wikipedia.org/wiki/Captain_Underpants), and [How to Train Your Dragon](https://www.amazon.com.au/How-Train-Your-Dragon-Complete/dp/0316347000).
+After that, we switched to more exciting chapter book series: [The Faraway Tree](https://en.wikipedia.org/wiki/The_Faraway_Tree), [The Kingdom of Wrenly](https://www.simonandschuster.com.au/series/The-Kingdom-of-Wrenly), [Zac Power](https://www.goodreads.com/series/61701-zac-power-classic), [Goosebumps](https://en.wikipedia.org/wiki/Goosebumps), [Treehouse series](https://andygriffiths.com.au/the-treehouse-series/), [Captain Underpants](https://en.wikipedia.org/wiki/Captain_Underpants), and [How to Train Your Dragon](https://www.amazon.com.au/How-Train-Your-Dragon-Complete/dp/0316347000).